-In short, the answer is yes.
-It is your life, and it is your telescope, you can do whatever you want.
-However, in reality, it is a little more complicated than that, let’s dig a little deeper.
+In short, it is your life, and it is your telescope, you can do whatever you want.
+However, in reality, it is a little more complicated than that, but the quick answer is…

-Yes, however, the glass (or most likely plastic nowadays) of the corrective wear can diffuse and distort the light coming into your eye.
-If your eyes are bad like mine, you may have trouble with enough ability to focus on the telescope.
-Plus, astigmatism will create blurry or distorted views as well.
+Yes, however, the glass or plastic of the corrective wear can diffuse and distort the light coming into your eye.
+If your eyes are bad, you may have trouble with the ability to focus the telescope.
+Plus, any astigmatism will add to a blurry or distorted view as well.

 So what does that mean, and what can we do about it?
 Let’s dive into what, why, and how to possibly solve for corrective wear when using a telescope.